Our Studio

 All: Pas de bourrée couru, pivots (promenade) in arabesque, penchée, fouetté turns (female, demi-pointe), Piroettes finishing in open positions, chainés, coupé brisse, sissonnes changées, fouetté sauté, ballottés sautés.

-Male: Pivots (promenades) à la second, pirouettes à la second, double tours en l’air, retiré passé sauté, pas de basque sauté battu, sissonne battu fermé, sauté de basque en menage
+Male Syllabus: Pivots (promenades) à la second, pirouettes à la second, double tours en l’air, retiré passé sauté, pas de basque sauté battu, sissonne battu fermé, sauté de basque en menage

-Adult RAD Repertoire Stream
+Adult RAD Repertoire Courses

-For more information about Discovering Repertoire, see the course descriptions below.
 To get a taste of these new syllabi, watch this RAD video:

 Watch Video